talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_2.md

 As you can see the connection part of the interaction between the server and the client works just fine.
 (Notice also how `client.connect()` does the **DNS lookup** of the hostname for us).

-But then we send a message that the web server doesn't know how to interpret, so it answers with a bad request.
+But then we send a message that the web server doesn't know how to interpret, so it responds with a `400 Bad Request` error.

-Some servers will answer differently, but most of the times you will either get a `400 Bad Request`, or your client will hang until it gets `408 Request Timeout` from the server.
+/Some servers will answer differently, but most of the times you will either get a `400 Bad Request`, or your client will hang until it gets `408 Request Timeout` from the server.

 This is what you get if you try to connect to (**example.org, 80**)